- Osher Experience

 - Outreach―Provide speakers and performing groups for community organizations and publicize the Osher program.

-- Reception and Information Desk―Serve as a welcome center for members and visitors, provide general information about the Osher program, and relieve the Osher staff of as much of the everyday routine as possible.
+- Reception ―Serve as a welcome center for members and visitors, provide general information about the Osher program, and relieve the Osher staff of as much of the everyday routine as possible.

-- Socials and Luncheons―Plan and organize the three (3) socials per semester, organizing cookie bakers and volunteers to help set up.
+- Socials ―Plan and organize the three (3) socials per semester, organizing cookie bakers and volunteers to help set up.
 Plan and organize holiday and semester-end luncheons.

 - Special Events Wednesdays―Plan, coordinate, and implement programs each Wednesday from 12:40-1:45 p.m.
 Programs include a balance of topics including current events, medicine, music, science, and the arts.

 - Strategic Planning―Targeted long-range studies of Osher operations as directed by Council Chair.